About Clarksburg

 To register to vote in Clarksburg, West Virginia, residents can register online through the West Virginia Secretary of State's website, by mail, or in person at the Harrison County elections office.
 West Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the West Virginia Secretary of State's voter lookup tool.
 For local municipal elections in Clarksburg, contact the Harrison County Clerk's office for schedules and ballot information.

-Property records for Clarksburg, West Virginia are maintained by the Harrison County Assessor's Office and the Harrison County Clerk and Recorder.
+Property records for Clarksburg, West Virginia are maintained by the Harrison Commissioner of the Revenue's Office and the Harrison County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Harrison County, including parcels in Clarksburg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Harrison County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Harrison County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many West Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Harrison County offices at the county courthouse.
 The Harrison County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Clarksburg, West Virginia residents are available through both county and state offices.
 The West Virginia Department of Health and Human Resources, Vital Registration, located in Charleston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in West Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Harrison County Clerk's office issues marriage licenses and maintains marriage records for Harrison County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.